Browsing Category

 Of course, if you’re scammed into overpaying for any investment, you can expect to do poorly.
 So this is hardly a convincing argument.

-$20.00 Liberty Head (Double Eagle) Gold Coins For Sale on eBay
+$20.00 Liberty Head (Double Eagle) Gold Coins for Sale on eBay

 But bullion dealers also have another objection which is partially valid.
 They correctly claim that you will always be able to buy more ounces of physical gold for a given amount of money when buying bullion coins compared to semi-numismatic gold coins.
 But this criticism misses the point.